 for up to 2 years following a lemming peak on Bylot Island.

 We want to visit their other breeding grounds to determine

 the factors that influence the selection of these particular

-On Bylot Island, nesting Snowy Owls have only been seen during
+On Bylot Island, nesting Snowy Owls have usually been seen during

 summers of high lemming abundance.
 During those summers, 10 to